Signature asymptotics, empirical processes, and optimal transport

-\begin{definition}[$J_p$ functional and $I$-function $I(t)$] Let $X$ be a non-constant random variable with law $\mu$.
+We now present the above-mentioned theorem by del Barrio, Giné, and Utze. \begin{definition}[$J_p$ functional and $I$-function $I(t)$] Let $X$ be a non-constant random variable with law $\mu$.
 Suppose that $\mu$ has a density $f$ w.r.t Lebesgue measure and let $F$ be the associated distribution function.
 The \textbf{$J_p$ functional} is defined as

 for $p\in\mathbb{N}$.
 Moreover, if $F$ admits an absolutely continuous inverse on $(0,1)$ (or equivalently, by virtue of Proposition A.17 in \cite{bobkov2014one}, if $\mu$ is supported on an interval, finite or not, and the absolutely continuous component of $\mu$ has on that interval an almost everywhere positive density), define the \textbf{I-function} $I(t)$ for almost all $t \in (0,1)$ as